AguaClara/UASB/Reports and Manuals/summer2018report.md

 As organic waste passes through the sludge blanket portion of the UASB reactor, it is broken down by anaerobic bacteria in a complex biological process that ends with methanogenesis.
 A key product of this process is methane and carbon dioxide, which together are known as biogas.
 This gas has a fairly high energy density, and can be burned for heating (just like propane).
 Biogas capture is an important aspect of the UASB design since it allows the UASB to provide a valuable byproduct that can be used to fuel kitchens in the communities served.
 Also, it is important to prevent the release of this biogas into the atmosphere directly since methane is a harmful greenhouse gas.

-This section is broken into two parts:  **Biogas Production Calculations** details our model of biogas production to quantify how much biogas is produced over time, and  **Biogas Storage System** details our design of the biogas storage system.
+This section is broken into two parts:  **Biogas Production** details our model of biogas production to quantify how much biogas is produced over time, and  **Biogas Storage** details our design of the biogas storage system.

-### Biogas Production Calculations
+### Biogas Production

 Biogas production is quantified using the following equation, taken from the [Anaerobic Reactors](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402116.pdf):